-If you have even minimal competence with Portuguese, then you might want to look into leasing a cell phone.
+If you have even minimal competence with Portuguese, then you might want to look into renting a cell phone.
 You will find yourself collecting the phone numbers of many girls as well as those of the fellow hobbyists you meet.
 Running back and forth to the hotel to make calls is a nuisance, and the public phone system in Brasil is a bit of a pain.
 You'll notice that nearly everyone in Rio is walking around with a cell phone, unless they're on the beach.
-It's a rare working girl who doesn't have a cell phone.
-You can lease a phone for a daily rate of about \$5 from Blame It on Rio Travel (located on Rua Xavier da Silveira, behind the Othon Palace Hotel) or from Tudo é Facil internet café (just a few doors from Blame It on Rio Travel).
-Some of the people who rent apartments or provide guide services, such as Don from Riotrips, provide cell phones for their clients.
-If you'll be hanging around Rio a good deal, you might consider buying your own phone, as I have.
-Most phone providers, such as Telefonica and ATL, sell phones that work with pre-paid phone time cards.
+It's a rare garota de programa who doesn't have a cell phone.
+You can rent a phone for a daily rate of about \$5 from Blame It on Rio 4 Travel (located on Rua Xavier da Silveira, behind the Othon Palace Hotel) or from Tudo é Facil internet café (just a few doors from Blame It on Rio 4 Travel).
+Some of the people who rent apartments or provide guide services, such as Don from Amerioca Tours, provide cell phones for their clients.
+If you'll be hanging around Rio for an extended period, or making three or more trips to Rio a year, you might consider buying your own phone, as I have.
+Most phone providers, such as TIM, Claro and GO, sell phones that work with pre-paid phone time cards.
 The costs are quite reasonable.
 By the way, you'll have to purchase these pre-paid cards with most phones you would lease or get from a guide.
+You can purchase them at the phone stores or, more conveniently, at most kiosks selling magazines and newspapers.
 Having your own phone allows you to store those invaluable phone numbers you collect in a safe place.
-These phone numbers can become valuable commodities ("I'll trade you an Ana and a Daniella for a Thaiza...").
+These phone numbers can become valuable commodities ("I'll trade you an Ana and a Danielle for a Thaiza and a garota to be named later").
 Internet cafes have popped up all over Rio, and most have pretty decent service.
-I like Tudo é Facil (Rua Xavier da Silveira, 19); access speeds are generally good, and they offer many other IT services (CD burning, inexpensive LD phone services, etc.).
+I like Tudo é Facil (Rua Xavier da Silveira, 19); access speeds are generally good, and they offer many other IT services (CD burning, inexpensive LD (VOIP) phone services, etc.).
+They have a 24-hour facility on Av.
+Prado Junior.
+Enjoying Rio: